FINNGEN/autoreporting/README.md

 ## Resources

 The resources to use this tool (gnomad & finngen annotations, LD panel) can be found here:
-- gnomad genome&exome annotations: gs://finngen-production-library-green/autoreporting_annotations/gnomad_data/
+- gnomad genome&exome annotations: ```gs://finngen-production-library-green/autoreporting_annotations/gnomad_data/```
-- finngen annotations: gs://finngen-production-library-green/autoreporting_annotations/finngen_annotation/
+- finngen annotations: ```gs://finngen-production-library-green/autoreporting_annotations/finngen_annotation/```
+- functional annotations: ```gs://fg-datateam-analysisteam-share/gnomad/fin_enriched_genomes_select_columns.txt.bgz```
-- LD panel (based on 1000 genomes data): gs://finngen-production-library-green/autoreporting_annotations/1kg_ld
+- LD panel (based on 1000 genomes data): ```gs://finngen-production-library-green/autoreporting_annotations/1kg_ld```

 ## Usage

-In the project folder, the script can be used by either calling the whole script or calling the individual scripts by themselves.
+The script can be used by either calling the whole script or calling the individual scripts by themselves in the project folder.
 ### main:

+The complete autoreporting tool pipeline can be used by executing the ```Scripts/main.py``` script.
+The pipeline will then filter, group, annotate and compare the variants.
+Grouping method, file paths to resources, operation parameters, output file paths, comparison database and other options can be set using different command-line arguments.

 ```
 usage: main.py [-h] [--sign-treshold SIG_TRESHOLD] [--prefix PREFIX]